NCCastillo/nccastillo.github.io/source/blog/2016-07-07-swift-variables-and-constants.html.markdown

 Swift allows us to name any piece of data by using either a variable or a constant.
 Both variables and constants carries with it an associated type, which denotes what sort of data the variable or constant refers to (i.e. text, numbers, time or date).

-Ths difference between a variable and a constant is you cannot change the data assigned to a constant.
+The difference between a variable and a constant is you cannot change the data assigned to a constant.
 It is good practice to use constants for values that are not going to change.

 Let us take a look at some examples: